In the early hours of June 1st, 1974, Ted Bundy abducted 22-year-old Brenda Carol Ball from the Flame Tavern in Burien, Washington.

 Sadly, it seems as though she was largely forgotten about until two students happened across her skull on Taylor Mountain.

-In an ironic twist of fate, it was Brenda’s skull which led investigators to the remains of some of the other missing girls.
+In an ironic twist of fate, it was Brenda’s skull that led investigators to the remains of some of the other missing girls.

 A staff member at the Flame Tavern claimed that they saw Brenda Ball speaking to a man with a sling.